-We maintain an Executive Severance Policy, or the Severance Policy pursuant to which, subject to executing a release, each NEO is entitled to receive certain severance payments and benefits if, within 90 days prior to, or within 18 months after, a "Change of Control" (as defined in the Severance Policy) of the Company, such NEO was terminated without cause or incurred an "involuntary termination" (i.e. a resignation for good reason).
+We maintain an Executive Severance Policy, or the Severance Policy pursuant to which, subject to executing a release, each NEO is entitled to receive certain severance payments and benefits if, within 90 days prior to, or within 18 months after, a "Change of Control" (as defined in the Severance Policy) of the Company, such NEO is terminated without cause or incurs an "involuntary termination" (i.e. a resignation for good reason).
 It is a "double-trigger" policy as a "Change of Control" must occur and the NEO must be terminated without Cause (as defined in the Severance Policy) or the NEO terminates for "Good Reason" (as defined in the Severance Policy).
-Under the Severance Policy, Mr. Grubbs, Mr. Burns, and Ms. Ball are entitled to, and Ms. Anenberg was entitled to, receive continued base salary for a period of two years following termination, plus two times the amount of their target bonus for the year in which a Change of Control occurs.
-Under the Severance Policy, Mr. Murphy is entitled to receive continued base salary for a period of one year following termination, plus one times the amount of his target bonus for the year in which a Change of Control occurs.
-Under the Severance Policy, Mr. Murphy is entitled to receive continued base salary for a period of one year following termination, plus one times the amount of his target bonus for the year in which a Change of Control occurs.
-In addition, during such periods, we would continue to make group health, life or other similar insurance plans available to such NEO and his or her dependents, and we would pay for such coverage to the extent we paid for such coverage prior to the termination of employment.
-The severance benefits payable under the Severance Policy are subject to: (1) the six-month delay under Section 409A of the Code; (2) the execution and non-revocation of a general release of claims in favor of the Company within a specified time period; and (3) reduction to avoid any excise tax on "parachute payments" if the NEO would benefit from such reduction as compared to paying the excise tax.
+Under the Severance Policy, Mr. Grubbs, Mr. Burns, Mr. Pizzi, and Ms. Ball were entitled to receive continued base salary for a period of two years following termination, plus two times the amount of their target bonus for the year in which a Change of Control occurs.
+In addition, during such period, we would continue to make group health, life or other similar insurance plans available to such NEO and his or her dependents, and we would pay for such coverage to the extent we paid for such coverage prior to the termination of employment.
+The severance benefits payable under the Severance Policy are subject to: (1) the six-month delay under Section 409A of the Code; (2) the execution of a release; and (3) reduction to avoid any excise tax on "parachute payments" if the NEO would benefit from such reduction as compared to paying the excise tax.

-In addition, under our general severance pay policy for all of our eligible employees, if an NEO (other than Mr. Grubbs and Mr. Burns whose arrangements are included in their employment agreements) is terminated without cause (as defined in our general severance pay policy) other than in connection with a Change of Control, the NEO, subject to executing a release acceptable to the Company, would be entitled to one week's base salary for each full year of continuous service with us.
+In addition, under our general severance pay policy for all of our eligible employees, if an NEO (other than Mr. Grubbs and Mr. Burns whose arrangements are included in their employment agreements) is terminated without cause (as defined in our general severance pay policy) other than in connection with a Change of Control, the NEO, subject to executing a release would be entitled to one week's base salary for each full year of continuous service with us.